When Should I Take Prenatal Vitamins and Minerals?

 Most prenatal vitamins contain higher concentrations of folic acid and iron.
 Folic acid or Folate pre-pregnancy and in the first trimester helps prevent neural tube defects, which cause serious spinal cord or brain problems.

-Iron helps prevent anemia in pregnancy, which many people struggle with.
+Iron helps prevent anemia in pregnancy.
 When anemic, your blood doesn’t have enough healthy red blood cells.
 Unborn babies also need iron to grow.

 If you’re not anemic and you get plenty of folic acid from elsewhere, talk to your midwife or doctor about taking a regular multivitamin–or no vitamins!